Quaggles/SwarmUI-FaceTools/README.md

 ### I see a black image result from the face swap

 This is not a bug, ReActor returns a black image when the NSFW detector detects unsafe content in the source image to comply with [GitHub rules](https://docs.github.com/en/site-policy/acceptable-use-policies/github-misinformation-and-disinformation#synthetic--manipulated-media-tools).

+### The ReActor parameter group appears when SwarmUI is started and then disappears when the backend loads

+This occurs when ReActor fails to import in the ComfyUI backend, go to Server->Logs and set the view to `Debug` to see the error and see if any of the troubleshooting entries here help

 ### ModuleNotFoundError: No module named 'insightface'